Moving to Barbados

 For others, the decision is not quite so clear-cut, and perhaps you need more information to be confident you are making a sound, educated decision.
 After all, it’s a decision that’s likely to affect many aspects of your life, at least for the next few years.

 You’ll soon realize there are many things you need to know and consider before you pack up your bags and head off to live in the Caribbean.

 Here at Totally Barbados, you will find the essential information on moving to Barbados – the economy and culture of the island, the real estate market, and the educational system.

-These are just some of the important factors you might like to research before cementing your decision to move to Barbados and create a new home for you, and your family.
+These are just some of the essential factors you might like to research before cementing your decision to move to Barbados and create a new home for you, and your family.

-You might wish to move to Barbados for the sunny climate, white sandy beaches and great nightlife?
+You might wish to go to Barbados for the sunny climate, white sandy beaches, and great nightlife?

-If that’s not on your list of priorities, what about the stable political climate and economy, booming real estate market which is perfect for investors, low-crime rate, high literacy level, or quite simply, the great quality of life?
+If that’s not on your list of priorities, what about the stable political environment and economy, booming real estate market which is perfect for investors, low-crime rate, high literacy level, or quite simply, the quality of life?

 It seems like a clear-cut decision, but if you still need even more reasons to come to live in Barbados, check out Why Choose Barbados as Your Home?

 It’s no secret that Barbados enjoys warm temperatures and beautiful tropical weather all year round.

-Barbados’ landscape, with its beautiful beaches along the coastline, lush greenery in the countryside, long stable history, and its lively culture and customs, make it perfect not only for living, but also a visitor’s dream vacation.
+Barbados’ landscape, with its beautiful beaches along the coastline, lush greenery in the countryside, long stable history, and its lively culture and customs, makes it perfect not only for a living but also a visitor’s dream vacation.

 In fact, tourism is Barbados’ number one foreign exchange earner, and during peak season you’ll find a great mix of tourists and locals socializing and going about their daily life, side by side.